 Officer, State Policy, Strengthening Public Sector Retirement Systems

-Public pension reform is one of the most significant fiscal challenges facing states and municipalities today.
-In fact, our research shows that as of 2016, state governments had pension debts totaling $1.4 trillion.
+Public pension sustainability is one of the most significant fiscal challenges facing states and municipalities today.
+In fact, our research shows that as of 2016, state governments had pension debts totaling more than $1.4 trillion.
 Although some plans are well-funded, in other places, if changes are not made, retirees, workers, and taxpayers will be left with rising costs and unpaid promises for years to come.

 There is no one-size-fits-all solution.
 Every state and municipality has a unique set of policy preferences and budgetary challenges.
-Given the high stakes for states’ budgets and workers, policy makers need trusted information and guidance to help them consider possible options, understand what is known about each, then make decisions based on the best available information.
-This project will work with states to examine their challenges and help policy makers consider data-driven policies that result in sustainable retirement systems while maintaining states’ ability to recruit and retain skilled workers.
+Given the high stakes for governments’ budgets and workers, policy makers need trusted information and guidance to help them consider possible options, understand what is known about each, then make decisions based on the best available information.
+This project will work with states and cities to examine their challenges and help policy makers consider data-driven policies that result in sustainable retirement systems while maintaining jurisdictions’ ability to recruit and retain skilled workers.

 Specifically, the project will: